List of Fast & Furious characters: Jakob Toretto

-Jakob Toretto is the estranged brother of Dom and Mia, brother-in-law of Brian O'Conner and Letty Ortiz, uncle of Jack, Brian, and niece.
+Jakob Toretto is the estranged brother of Dom and Mia, brother-in-law of Brian O'Conner and Letty Ortiz, uncle of Jack, Brian, and an unnamed niece.
 He works as a master thief, assassin and a high performance driver.
-He was Mr. Nobody's subordinate but went criminal prior to the series.
-It is revealed that Dom banished Jakob from the family after he accused him of killing Jack with a sabotaged engine.
-Soon after, Jakob is taken in by Buddy, one of the member of their father's pit crew.
-Due to this, Jakob holds a personal grudge against Dom, who he claims to have "turned his back" on him, despite Dom's "never turn your back on family" motto, therefore wanting him to either "live under his shadow" or get killed.
-Because of this reason, he and his personal associate Otto capture the cyber-terrorist Cipher (although Jakob refuses to work with her as he "doesn't work for the competition") and force her to give them the remaining pieces to Project Aries, a device that can hack into any computer weapons system.
+He was Mr. Nobody's subordinate, but went criminal prior to the series.
+It is later revealed that Dom banished Jakob from the family after he accused him of killing Jack with a sabotaged engine.
+Soon after, Jakob was taken in by Buddy, one of the members of their father's pit crew.
+Due to this, Jakob holds a personal grudge against Dom, who he claims to have "turned his back" on him, despite Dom's "never turn your back on family" motto, and wants him to either "live under his shadow" or get killed.
+This grudge leads Jakob and his personal associate Otto to capture the cyber-terrorist Cipher and force her to give them the remaining pieces to Project Aries, a device that can hack into any computer weapons system.
 Jakob reveals to Dom that Jack wanted to escape debt and ordered Jakob to comply with the sabotage in order to throw the race, whist keeping Dom oblivious to the truth.
-Towards the end of F9, however, Otto double-crosses Jakob and begins to work with Cipher, causing the brothers to reconcile and collaborate, destroying Cipher's drone.
+Towards the end of F9, however, Otto double-crosses Jakob and begins working with Cipher, causing the brothers to reconcile and collaborate, destroying Cipher's drone.
 At the end of the film, Dom finally forgives Jakob for his role in their father's death, handing over his Dodge Charger's keys to escape, similar to how Brian gave Dom a chance in the first film.
-Jakob Toretto is portrayed by John Cena.
-Young Jakob is portrayed by Finn Cole.
+Jakob Toretto is portrayed by John Cena and young Jakob is portrayed by Finn Cole.